ottop/yam_launcher/README.md

 # Notice
 I have stopped maintaining this project.
 1.8 is the final release of the app.
-If you want to make a fork, feel free to do so.
+There is a fork that intends to continue the development: https://github.com/ThomasNowProductions/yam_launcher_continuation

 <p align="center">
 <img src="https://codeberg.org/ottoptj/yamlauncher/raw/branch/main/metadata/en-US/images/featureGraphic.png" width=100%/>